 M.A. has provided entertainment for the Bluebonnet Bowl in Houston TX; the Holiday Bowl in San Diego, CA; the U.S. Olympic Festival in Houston, TX; the Rainbow Classic in Honolulu, Hawaii; the Sesquicentennial Drill Team with Willie Nelson in Houston, TX; the Hall of Fame Bowl in Tampa, FL; the Aloha Bowl in Honolulu, Hawaii; the Florida Citrus Bowl in Orlando, FL; the 2002 Macy’s™ Thanksgiving Day Parade, the ‘95 Summer European Tour in Paris, France, Amsterdam, Holland, and Brussels, Belgium; the Maui Classic in Lahaina, Hawaii; and World Expo 1988 in Brisbane, Australia and Expo 1992 in Seville, Spain.

-Marching Auxiliaries has experienced consistent growth by adhering to a simple philosophy…provide the best possible instruction in a friendly manner and recognize student achievement with a liberal awards system.
+Marching Auxiliaries and MA Dance has experienced consistent growth by adhering to a simple philosophy…provide the best possible instruction in a friendly manner and recognize student achievement with a liberal awards system.
 The goal of an MA instructor is to not only develop personal and team skills, but to enhance the self-esteem of students.
 We want our students to have a wonderful experience.